Creating an effective Behavior Based Safety (BBS) Program

 Here are eight key factors to consider as you start or improve on an existing behavioral based safety program at your company.

 - Communicate and encourage: It is important to motivate and make the team believe in the process.
-Invest the time to share with the team why you are implementing behavioral best safety and how it improves workplace safety.
+Invest the time to share with the team why you are implementing behavioral based safety and how it improves workplace safety.

 - Avoid the perception that this is a system for spying or tattling: Do not create an environment that suggests that you are spying on workers to catch them being “naughty.”
 Properly announcing the observation and praising good work will yield better results.

 - Change the perception that information gathered is being used for discipline: The purpose of observations is to look for and praise positive behavior.
-Rather demonstrate that you are using unsafe observations as opportunities to improve and to look for potential issues and risks within standard work practices.
+Rather, demonstrate that you are using unsafe observations as opportunities to improve and to look for potential issues and risks within standard work practices.

 - Ensure proper action plans and visible success: Ensure that the safety team shares the observation data and uses it to increase adoption by the rest of the company.
 Employees need to see the results or changes being applied to their processes to stay engaged.